nguyentri-art/nguyentri-art/readme.md

 - 👋 Hi, I’m @nguyentri-art
 - 👀 I’m interested in working with code.
+Cancel changes
 - 🌱 I’m currently learning more code
-- 💞️ I’m try to work with code ..
+- 💞️ I’m do work with code ..
 - 📫 Just mess me at programmingum@gmail.com .
 🚀Hope you guy help me 🧀 🧀 🧀